ping-payments/ping_python_sdk/doc/api_resources/payments_api/payment.md

 ## Callback

 Once a payment has been initiated, it goes through different stages.
-The payment status starts as `INITIATED`, then `PENDING` and at last it becomes either `COMPLETED`, `DECLINED`, `ABORTED`, `CANCELED`, `EXPIRED` or `CRASHED` depending on what happens during the payment.
+The payment status starts as `INITIATED`, then `PENDING` and at last it becomes either `COMPLETED`, `DECLINED`, `ABORTED`, `EXPIRED` or `CRASHED` depending on what happens during the payment.
 The payment status is updated through callbacks from the chosen `callback_url` that got set when initiating a payment.

 | Payment Status | Description                                                                 |
 | -------------- | --------------------------------------------------------------------------- |